Firebolt, the better Analytical Database in the Cloud Whitepaper

 F3 file format also supports efficient and performant query processing.
 With a tiered caching layer, Firebolt transparently manages and moves data across various storage layers when a query is processed.
 At any given time, Firebolt transfers data in granular ranges from object storage, caching it in SSD and finally main memory.
 Data is distributed across RAM and SSD storage, which are then aggregated from multiple nodes.
 This tiered architecture allows scalable distributed processing and leverages data locality to minimize data movement.

-With these capabilities, the managed storage layer operates as indexed, columnar storage with the hybrid attributes of both object and block storage; combining the scale and durability of object storage with the low-latency of block storage devices.
+With these capabilities, the managed storage layer operates as indexed, columnar storage with the hybrid attributes of both object and block storage; combining the scale and durability of Amazon S3 with the low-latency access of SSD-based block storage.

 The figure below shows a conceptual view of the storage architecture.